How to Plan a Migration from SIEM Solutions to Microsoft Sentinel

 - Configure live incident sync for both services

-- Deploy Microsoft Automation to sync SIEM alerts to Azure Sentinel and vice versa.
+- Deploy Microsoft Automation to sync SIEM alerts to Microsoft Sentinel and vice versa.

 - Conduct SOC Training

-- Educate and train SOC team on how to perform investigations and incident lifecycle management in Azure Sentinel.
+- Educate and train SOC team on how to perform investigations and incident lifecycle management in Microsoft Sentinel.

 Phase 3: Controlled Migration

 - Use https://uncoder.io/ to transform existing SIEMs detection queries into Microsoft Sentinel KQL.

 - Prepare for final cutover to Microsoft Sentinel